-Where land is cleared of trees or other vegetation in preparation for the project start date, the lost carbon stock shall be calculated and subtracted from the project carbon sequestration at year 1.
+Where land is cleared of trees or other vegetation in preparation for the project implementation date, the lost carbon stock shall be calculated and subtracted from the project carbon sequestration at year 1.

-Predictions of the changes in relevant carbon pools for the duration of the project shall be made using the Carbon Lookup Tables.
+Predictions of the changes in relevant carbon pools due to the project over its duration shall be made using the Carbon Lookup Tables.

-Carbon sequestration in woodland biomass shall be restricted to the long-term average carbon stock that is projected to accumulate on the site.
+Carbon sequestration shall be restricted to the long-term average carbon stock that is projected to accumulate on the site.